Swami Medhananda (Ayon Maharaj)

 Ph.D., University of California at Berkeley, 2009

-Ayon Maharaj is Assistant Professor and Coordinator of the Programme in Philosophy at Ramakrishna Mission Vivekananda Educational and Research Institute, Belur Math, West Bengal (India).
-He is also a Brahmacharin, with the name of Buddhachaitanya, in training to be a Sannyasin monk of the Ramakrishna Order.
+Swami Medhananda is Assistant Professor and Coordinator of the Programme in Philosophy at Ramakrishna Mission Vivekananda Educational and Research Institute, Belur Math, West Bengal (India).
 His current research focuses on Vedāntic philosophical traditions, cross-cultural philosophy of religion, Indian scriptural hermeneutics, and the philosophies of Sri Ramakrishna, Swami Vivekananda, and Sri Aurobindo.
 He is a Section Editor for the International Journal of Hindu Studies, overseeing submissions in Hindu and Cross-Cultural Philosophy of Religion.

-His second book, Infinite Paths to Infinite Reality: Sri Ramakrishna and Cross-Cultural Philosophy of Religion, is forthcoming with Oxford University Press.
+His second book, Infinite Paths to Infinite Reality: Sri Ramakrishna and Cross-Cultural Philosophy of Religion, was published by Oxford University Press in 2018.
 The book examines the philosophy of the nineteenth-century Indian mystic Sri Ramakrishna and brings him into dialogue with Western philosophers of religion, primarily in the recent analytic tradition.
 Sri Ramakrishna’s expansive conception of God as the impersonal-personal Infinite Reality opens up a new paradigm for addressing central topics in the philosophy of religion, including divine infinitude, religious diversity, the nature and epistemology of mystical experience, and the problem of evil.

 He is the author of The Dialectics of Aesthetic Agency: Revaluating German Aesthetics from Kant to Adorno (Bloomsbury, 2013; reviewed in Notre Dame Philosophical Reviews and British Journal for the History of Philosophy).
 His articles have appeared in such journals as Philosophy East and West, Journal of Indian Philosophy, Journal of Religion, International Journal of Hindu Studies, Sophia, History of European Ideas, PMLA, and Journal of the History of Ideas.